frontend-nutechnology/react-create-account/README.md

 Welcome to the NU Technology frontend coding challenge!
 Please read the following instructions carefully.

-**Your goal is to set up an React application which enables the user to view and manage contact listing page.**
+**Your goal is to set up an React application which enables the user to sumbit create account form.**

 # Contents